tecnoesis/assistant-frontend-socket/README.md

 The background website is set www.tecnoesis.gr and is meant for showcasing the assistant overlaid on top of a website.
 You can change it with the one you want by setting the variable 'backdropRootURL' in 'server.js'

+The assistant frontend was written as ejs template and can be found in 'views/assistant.ejs'

 License: MIT
 Feel free to reach us for anything you want to ask at: